 - Getting out of the house can help you to make new friends, building up a vitally important support network

 Finding your first swimming spot can feel daunting; there are so many rivers out there, but how do you know which ones are best?

-- If you'd like to find out more about wild swimming, Outdoor Swimmer and NOWCA have lots of information available on their websites.
+- If you'd like to learn more about wild swimming, you can find a detailed guide here, and both Outdoor Swimmer and NOWCA have lots of information available on their websites.
 NOWCA also have an app that helps swimmers to identify swim sites in their area.

 - Check if there are likely to be sewage spills upstream of where you want to swim.
 The Rivers Trust sewage map shows how many spills happened at monitored locations in England and Wales last year and gives you the best indication of whether you’re in an area exposed to raw sewage overspills.

 - Are you trespassing?
 Always take care to make sure you aren't trespassing on private land.

 - Ask around the area – it’s possible that local people will know of good swimming spots.
 You could try putting a post up on your town’s Facebook page (if it has one)!

 - Make the most of Facebook groups.
 The Outdoor Swimming Society has its own Facebook group where you could ask for suggestions, there’s Slow Swimming, Swim England and many cities have their own wild swimming groups, too!

 The Rivers Trust is supporting local groups who are applying to the government for Inland Bathing Water status.
 There is currently only have one declared Inland Bathing water in the UK on the River Wharfe in Yorkshire.
 The declaration requires water companies to prevent sewage pollution upstream of the swimming site, and makes the water quality safer for recreational use.
 Along with our member trust Thames 21, we are supporting a new application in Oxford.